quic/cloud-ai-sdk-pages/docs/Getting-Started/Inference-Workflow/model-execution/Triton-Inference-Server-Support.md

 Parameters are user-provided key-value pairs which Triton will pass to backend runtime environment as variables and can be used in the backend processing logic.

 - config : path for configuration file containing compiler options.
-- device_id : id of AIC100 device on which inference is targeted.
+- device_id : id of AIC100 device on which inference is targeted. (not mandatory as the server auto picks the available device)
 - use_qaic : flag to indicate to use qaic execution provider.
-- hare_session : flag to enable the use of single session of runtime object across model instances.
+- share_session : flag to enable the use of single session of runtime object across model instances.

 sample example of a config.pbtxt